KKZ05/Cacao-Carbon-Nexus/README.md

 # Cacao-Carbon-Nexus
-A biophysical and economic model of agricultural waste for smallholder : case of cacao
+A biophysical and economic model of agricultural waste for smallholder : case study on cacao